vcosmin2701/aoc-training/README.md

-# aoc-training
-Repository used for Advent of Code training
+# Advent of Code training
+Repository used for learning programming in general. <br >
+Learn by doing AOC from past events.

+Main goals:
+- [ ] master swift
+- [ ] master golang